 Remember the best-selling book All I Really Need To Know I Learned in Kindergarten?
 It highlighted how the rules of the sandbox apply to real life – rules like respect each other, don’t say hurtful things, and share your toys.
 Over the years, I’ve come to appreciate that there’s one thing that defines truly great teams – and that’s whether or not they have a set of rules to guide them.
-These “rules of engagement” or “operating principles” can go a long way toward minimizing team conflicts and helping people build trust.
+These “rules of engagement” or “team operating principles” can go a long way toward minimizing team conflicts and helping people build trust.

-I’ve worked with many leaders to help them define their operating principles.
+I’ve worked with many leaders to help them define their team operating principles.
 Here are some of the rules I like:

 - We owe it to one another to communicate to each other first – good news and bad.